LazarVell/helloworldreact/README.md

 the live deployment of the page was done using gh-pages, with the help of a guide posted here : https://github.com/gitname/react-gh-pages

+For the sake of space, node modules folder was not updated, and the build is present in the gh-pages branch.

 In adition to creating the simple "Hello World!", we did the following:

   Edited the package.json to add a homepage, as well as predeploy and deploy scripts to be run in order to deploy the page and have live access.